My Photography & Travel Guide to Colombo, Sri Lanka

 Gangarama Sima Malaka

 This serene temple sits on three floating platforms on Beira Lake.
-They are connected to each other and to the entrance by a floating bridges.
+They are connected to each other and to the entrance by a floating bridge.
 There are numerous seated Buddha statues displaying different mudras (hand gestures) on all three platforms.
-The central platform houses wooden paneled temple for meditation.
+The central platform houses a wooden paneled temple for meditation.

 We saw many monks at this temple.